 After the incident involving the 'dead' Tamil lad, Peter Patrick and I continued our round-the-island tour.
 One day we climbed to the highest point on Sri Lankan roads at Ramboda Pass (6,572 ft above sea level) and then spent the night at the highest town on the island, Nuwara Eliya (6,128 ft above sea level).
 We had barely stopped at the summit of Ramboda Pass, to let the engine cool down, when we were suddenly surrounded by a group of delightful children who all wanted to have their photographs taken.
-This was tea plantation country, and indeed there is a glimpse of a plantation building behind the children in my photograph (above).
+This was tea plantation country, and indeed there is a glimpse of a plantation building behind the children in my photograph (below).
 I assume the children came from there.
 I have often wondered what became of them.

 Above: The highest point of the Ramboda Pass in Sri Lanka.
 I had bought a colour film for this tour but it was hard to come by and very expensive.
 Sadly few of the Agfacolor transparencies have survived.

 As I waited to place my breakfast order, I couldn't fail to overhear what a smartly dressed English lady was saying to a smartly suited man, presumably her husband, at the adjacent table.
 In fact, I'm sure she intended me to hear.
-I can't remember her exact words but the gist was: "What is that sort of riff raff doing here?"
+I can't remember her exact words, but the gist was: "What is that sort of riff raff doing here?"
 I couldn't resist turning to her and saying: "As a matter of fact, I am 'raff' - Royal Air Force - I can pay my bill and I have just as much right to stay here as you have."
-Then Peter joined me and we had our breakfast without any further comment from the woman or her husband.
+Then Peter joined me, and we had our breakfast without any further comment from the woman or her husband.

 Above: This was the centre of Nuwara Eliya, a truly delightful town

 The social life at Gangodawila was always seriously limited and not only because we were short of money: there was no female company.
-We were forbidden to have any 'relationships' with the local population so we had to find other ways to occupy our leisure hours.
+We were forbidden to have any 'relationships' with the local population, so we had to find other ways to occupy our leisure hours.
 We were permitted to make use of the Gangodawila RAF gharry, when it and Mr DeLile the driver were available, to visit Colombo for its excellent cinemas, cheap Chinese restaurants, and shopping for souvenirs.
 We could also use local taxis; they were very cheap as long as three or four of us shared the fare.

 Above: Mount Lavinia beach with the eponymous hotel in the background